unional/standard-log/packages/aurelia-logging-color/README.md

 ## Why color

-Logging is a greate tool.
+Logging is a great tool.
 But it is also heavily underutilized.
 One major reason is that when we log a lot of stuff, we can quickly get overwhelmed by all those information.

 `aurelia-logging` allows you to create different loggers for different part of your application, as fine grain as you wanted.